aspires/heroku-clisp-example/README.md

 ## Instructions:
 First, get yourself set up with a [Heroku account and tools](http://devcenter.heroku.com/articles/quickstart).

-Then [fork this project](/jsmpereira/heroku-cl-example/fork_select) (and optionally modify it with your own content).
+Then clone this project, reinitialize the git repo, and optionally modify it with your own content.

 Change directory into the heroku-cl-example.